ChrisW-priv/PersonalVault/notes/LLM performance benchmark.md

 draft: true
 ---

-TLDR: My latest recomendation: on a laptop, it is best to use deepseek-r1:1.5b for thinking and hermes3:3b for execution. on a GPU powered machine: the same but more params (bigger models)
+TLDR: My latest recommendation:

+on a laptop, it is best to use deepseek-r1:1.5b for thinking and hermes3:3b for execution. but you need good laptop, hard to make it work with aider, I tried.

+on a GPU powered machine: the same but more params (bigger models).

 ## Coding performance